Les donates his medals

 “Why should I worry about this?,” he asked the gathered crowd, including 12 veterans of the RAF Bomber Command.
 “And then I remembered the 617 Squadron lost 130 men on the 15 and a half months that I spent with them.
 That’s an abnormal loss for an ordinary squadron, greatly in excess of what a normal squadron would lose.

-“I then thought of the 1679 New Zealanders that travelled 12,000 miles to fight for King and country, for and , and gave their lives in pursuit of those objectives.
+“I then thought of the 1679 New Zealanders that travelled 12,000 miles to fight for King and country, for freedom and democracy, and gave their lives in pursuit of those objectives.
 I also thought of the $30,000-plus that our own Bomber Command Association donated to the erection of that memorial, and that our own veterans have an interest in the preservation of that memorial.”

 It was his “underlying concern” that the memorial would suffer through lack of investment in maintenance, and that future generations, in particular Kiwi visitors to London, would not get the chance to see it in good condition.